PrincetonUniversity/hpc_beginning_workshop/slurm/README.md

 srun python my-tf-script.py
 ```

+**IMPORTANT**: *Only code that has been explicitly written to run on GPUs can take advantage of GPUs.
+Adding the `--gres` option to your Slurm script for a CPU code will have not speed-up the execution time but you will be charged for requesting the GPU.*

 This asks for a single GPU (of any type) via `--gres=gpu:1` You can specify
 more granularly too, `--gres=gpu:tesla_v100:2` would ask for two Tesla v100s.